top of page

 is a unique consultation method that is wholly

-patent-centered and patient-directed.
+patient-centered and patient-directed.

 Boris_JeffreyMD'07_edited.jpg